baluilag/OfficeDocs-SkypeForBusiness/Teams/create-and-manage-dial-plans.md

 ### Add users to a dial plan

-1. In the left navigation of the Microsoft Teams admin center, go to **Voice** > **Dial plan**.
+1. In the left navigation of the Microsoft Teams admin center, go to Users, and then click the user.
-2. Select the dial plan by clicking to the left of the dial plan name.
-3. Select **Manage users**.
-4. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then select **Add**.
-Repeat this step for each user that you want to add.
+2. Click Policies, and then next to Assigned policies, click Edit..
+3. Under Dial plan, select the dial plan you want to assign.
-5. When you're finished adding users, select **Apply**.
+4. When you're finished adding users, select **Apply**.

 ## Using PowerShell